-- ★ Size of KidSize field may increase with the number of players. - Instead of the massive goals more natural goal shapes may be introduced.
+- ★ Size of the playing field may increase with the number of players. - ✗ Instead of the massive goals more natural goal shapes may be introduced. - ★ Landmark poles and special marks on the playing field will be removed.

-Game Controller (aka: Referee Box)
+- Game Controller (aka: Referee Box)